- Baby Banana Teething Toothbrush

 Suiting children of different ages it is a nice solution, but not all babies will like the power and sensation it delivers.

-The toothbrush head is more prone to breaking as its not made of soft silicone and has a motor inside, so if your child bites on it too hard or throws it, it might not stand the test of time.
+The toothbrush head is more prone to breaking as it is not made of soft silicone and has a motor inside, so if your child bites on it too hard or throws it, it might not stand the test of time.

 A novel feature is a white light that shines up through the clear brush head and helps illuminate inside the child’s mouth, giving you a slightly better view of what’s going on, a feature I really liked.